A typical Schlenk line.

-‘Firing up’ the Schlenk line
+Starting up the Schlenk line

-If the Schlenk line has just been assembled after cleaning, it is necessary to purge the inert gas manifold by passing inert gas through it for 15-30 minutes prior to use.
+If the Schlenk line has just been assembled after cleaning, it is recommended to purge the inert gas manifold by passing inert gas through it for 15-30 minutes prior to use.
 Some Schlenk lines are designed to allow the inert gas manifold to be fully evacuated without any risk of oil suck-back or regulator damage.

-‘Closing down’ the Schlenk Line
+Shutting down the Schlenk Line

 Step 1: Ensure that all Schlenk flasks and vessels connected to the Schlenk line are under inert gas and that all other stopcocks and taps are closed if not in use.

 Step 2: Turn off the vacuum pump then remove the Dewar of liquid nitrogen from the solvent trap.
 Open the vent valve to quench the vacuum and re-pressurise the vacuum manifold.
 Schlenk lines may have an additional Teflon tap to isolate the vacuum pump from the solvent trap and vacuum manifold.

 Step 3: Allow any collected solvent in the trap to thaw before discarding into an appropriate waste container.